josephclaytonhansen/quick_corrective_blendshapes/README.md

 In this example, I'll be using a shapekey that corrects a skirt when either leg is raised.
 It's named "skirt_step", and I'd like it to be set to 1.0 when either leg is raised.

 1. Select the rig you want to use to drive the shapekey.
-This was designed for Auto Rig Pro, which names rigs "rig".
-2. Rename your root bone to "root.x" if you're not using Auto Rig Pro.
-This is the bone that the add-on uses to measure distance from.

 Since I'm using either leg as a driver, I will turn on "Use Two Bones".